DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Parentheticals can be used between a character’s name and their dialogue to inform that dialogue or between sections of a character’s dialogue to indicate a change in tone or action.

 Parentheticals are also used for housekeeping purposes.
 For example, if a character is speaking again after they just spoke, you would use a parenthetical next to their name that looks like this: JOHN WAYNE (CONT’D), which is short for “continued.”

 Or if a character is talking to someone on the phone, when the person on the other line who is heard but not seen speaks, you would use a parenthetical next to their name to indicate they are not on screen.

-That looks like this: NEW CHARACTER (O.S.), which is abbreviated from “off-screen”
+That looks like this: NEW CHARACTER (O.S.), abbreviated from “off-screen.”

 You also might need to use a parenthetical to explain something technical to the reader, as if a certain character speaks in a different language when talking to a third character.

 You can do this in the dialogue or the scene description, but indicate that it isn’t part of the action by italicizing it.
 Again, this is a personal style choice, but I think this looks cleanest.

 Here’s an example of all of the above, as well as how to format transitions like CUT TO: or FADE OUT:, which are always capitalized and right-hand justified: